magic-modules/picture/README.md

 first release.

 ##### 0.0.2

+- update dependencies
-* lazy is a boolean now.
+- lazy is a boolean now.
+- swc will now correctly prefill WEB_ROOT for img src and source srcset

 ##### 0.0.3 - unreleased